-Pythagorean win percentage is an estimation of where a team’s win percentage “should” be based only on their points for and against.
+Pythagorean win percentage is an estimation of where a win percentage “should” be.
+It uses only points for and against.

-Daryl Morley is credited with being the first to adapt the concept to Basketball, using the exponent 13.91.
-Basketball statistician John Hollinger applied the formula to basketball using the exponent 16.5.
+Bill James invented it for baseball.
+Daryl Morley is credited with being the first to adopt it to basketball, using the exponent 13.91.
+Basketball statistician John Hollinger applied it basketball using the exponent 16.5.

 Therefore, the pythagorean win percentage predicts that this teams’s win percentage should be 61.54%.

 - Wikipedia – Pythagorean Expectation – An entry on the concept of Pythagorean Expectation.

 - Steven J. Miller – A Derivation of the Pythagorean Win-Loss Formula in Baseball – An analysis of Pythagorean Win/Loss approaches in Basketball.